Specifies a graph edge, that is, a mapping from the @id of this subject

 The indexed-object notation is used to insert or delete items at a specific list index, expressed as a number or numeric string.
 For more explanation, see the m-ld Lists specification.

-The type of the subject, as an IRI or set of IRIs. (@type
+The type of the subject, as an IRI or set of IRIs. (@type is actually

 shorthand for the RDF property